 Is rock climbing for women?
-This was not my first question I asked myself when I started climbing.
+This was not the first question I asked myself when I started climbing.
 My first question was am I strong enough?
 However, both questions are related.
 I observed males climbed more frequently than females.
 There were not many women because it required upper body strength so I thought.

-In this article, I will share the nitty gritty details of the good and the bad of rock climbing from a 50-year-old lady (me) experience.
+In this article, I will share the nitty-gritty details of the good and the bad of rock climbing from a 50-year-old lady (me) experience.